FactoryOptic/documentation/content/en/docs2/mapping/lensmapping.md

 Motor span is the actual motor encoder counts from end stop to end stop.
 This will vary from lens to lens as well as from lens motor to lens motor.
 This would be the raw range of motor positions, can could be less than 65535 or it could be much greater than 65535.

-Motor span is not reported to the user, but it should be understood that you will always have 16 bits of motor posision to work with.
-But any sloppyness in the setup could result in increased motor span, which may make your maps less accurate, especially if your mapping setup differs from your setup on the day.
+Motor span is not reported to the user, but it should be understood that you will always have 16 bits of motor position to work with.
+But any sloppiness in the setup could result in increased motor span, which may make your maps less accurate, especially if your mapping setup differs from your setup on the day.

 ### Importance of proper lens motor setup